 index.threadPoolSize : Maximum number of threads used to send index events to the target instance.
 Defaults to 4.

 index.maxTries : Maximum number of times the plugin should attempt to reindex changes.
 Setting this value to 0 will disable retries.
 After this number of failed tries, an error is logged and the local index should be considered stale and needs to be investigated and manually reindexed.

 index.retryInterval : The time interval in milliseconds between subsequent auto-retries.
 Defaults to 30000 (30 seconds).

 broker.indexEventTopic : Name of the topic to use for publishing indexing events Defaults to GERRIT.EVENT.INDEX

-broker.streamEventTopic : Name of the topic to use for publishing all stream events.
-Default: gerrit
+broker.streamEventTopic : Name of the topic to use for publishing stream events Defaults to GERRIT.EVENT.STREAM

 broker.cacheEventTopic : Name of the topic to use for publishing cache eviction events Defaults to GERRIT.EVENT.CACHE